JosielManzonni/SocialCrawler/README.md

 As shown in Stream Overview

-- Getting **check-ins** shared in Twitter or the lastest check-ins week shared.
+- Getting **check-ins** shared in Twitter or the check ins of the last week.
     -  If you have a Foursquare credential you will be able to track data from specific locations and others.